jakobhviid/BigDataCourseExercises/lectures/07/README.md

 **Task: Manually trigger the ingestion source.**

 You can manually trigger the ingestion source here [localhost:9002/ingestion](http://localhost:9002/ingestion).
-When it is done, you can look for the your newly created topic and this topic should be explorable in Datahub.
+When it is done, you can look for the newly created topic and this topic should be explorable in Datahub.

 **Task: Enrich the metadata for a Kafka topic.**

 1. Select a given topic.
 1. Update the metadata fields for the given topic.
-If the current tags, terms, domains etc. is not suffienct.
+If the current tags, terms, domains etc. is not sufficient.
 Then add additional tags, terms and domains to represent the given topic.
     - About
     - Owners
     - Tags